davecan/Sane/README.md

 ![alt text](http://www.gunaxin.com/wp-content/uploads/2010/02/FMJ-M14-560x420.jpg "")

+## Installation

+**Dependency:** The demo was built against the Microsoft Northwind sample database.
+[Download the SQL Server BAK file here](https://northwinddatabase.codeplex.com/) and restore it into a SQL Server instance.
+[SQL Scripts and MDF file are also available](http://www.microsoft.com/en-us/download/details.aspx?id=23654).

+1. Download the release to your directory of choice.
+2. In Visual Studio, `File -> Open Web Site...` and select the `Demo` directory
+3. Open file `App\DAL\lib.DAL.asp` and modify the connection string to point to your database.
+4. Start the website (F5 or CTRL-F5) at `/index.asp`

+The file `index.asp` will automatically redirect you to the Home controller, `/App/Controllers/HomeController.asp` and will load the default action, `Index`.

 ## Features

 A few of the features below have corresponding ASPUnit tests.
 Find them in the [Tests directory](Tests).